 “Guide thine heart in the way.” - Proverbs 23:19

-God influences our will (Philippians 2:13), and then with our will, and the Holy Spirit’s power, we are able to conquer the thoughts of our hearts and love Him wholeheartedly.
+How does this work with God changing our hearts?
+God influences our will (Philippians 2:13), and with our will and the Holy Spirit’s power, we can conquer the thoughts of our hearts and love Him wholeheartedly.

 “And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.”
 Deuteronomy 6:5